 As mentioned, unless you start with an image that is seamless, you probably won't get a seamless tile but the pattern feature in Painter is great with either.
 You can also use the result of any generated tile as a new pattern (image) which can then be re-selected and used as yet another image to capture as a source for yet more tiles.

-If you are interested in patterns then please check out the border patterns as well as rose petal patterns or perhaps if you want to create some Scottish themed designs then the tartan patterns may be of interest.
-There are many wonderful sets such as contours as well as Greek ornaments or you can use the brush strokes (which are often basically tiles as well) such as zigzags and grids 100 series or perhaps use the fonts as a great source for even more amazing tiles such as hexagon fonts
+If you are interested in patterns then please check out the border and frame patterns for Painter, Photoshop, psp etc as well as rose petal and flower themed patterns or perhaps if you want to create some Scottish themed designs then the tartan patterns and weave artworks may be of interest.
+T

 Capturing PNG images as a Painter patterns [Youtube] The video shows the steps to capturing a Painter pattern in version 12 as well as the application of a few effects / filters using the patterns